root-project/root/README/ReleaseNotes/v608/index.md

 ### Interpreter Library

+* llvm / clang have been updated to r272382.
+* The GCC5 ABI is now supported [ROOT-7947].
 * Exceptions are now caught in the interactive ROOT session, instead of terminating ROOT.
 * A ValuePrinter for tuple and pair has been added to visualise the content of these entities at the prompt.
 * When interpreting dereferences of invalid pointers, cling will now complain (throw, actually) instead of crash.